Generalizing Downsampling from Regular Data to Graphs: Theoretical Analysis and Results

-In the following, we provide a generalization of the bounds of \citet{sakai_note_2003} when a $k$-MIS is computed by \cref{alg:k-mis} with the ranking defined by rules \ref{item:sakai-1}-\ref{item:sakai-2} approximated by the $k$-walk matrix $\vec{c}_k$.
+In the following, we provide a generalization of the bounds of \citet{sakai_note_2003} when a \kmis is computed by \cref{alg:k-mis} with the ranking defined by rules \ref{item:sakai-1}-\ref{item:sakai-2} approximated by the $k$-walk matrix $\vec{c}_k$.
 We remark that, for $k=1$, the following theorems are providing the same bounds as the one given by \citet{sakai_note_2003}.
-The full proofs can be found in \cref{sec:bound-proofs}.
+The full proofs can be found in the Supplementary Material.

 \begin{theorem} Let $\G = (V, E)$ be a graph, with (unweighted) adjacency matrix $\adj \in \{0, 1 \}^{n\times n}$ and with $\vec{x} \in \real_+^n$ representing a vector of positive node weights.
 Let $k \in \nat$ be an integer, then define $w: V \to \real_+$ as